LoopKit/loopdocs/docs/troubleshooting/pod-pairing.md

 ### Beeping Pods

-Once a new pod is powered-up by the insertion of at least 85 units of insulin, the Ppod will emit reminder beeps every 5 or 10 minutes until the pod activation process has completed.
+Once a new pod is powered-up by the insertion of at least 85 units of insulin, the pod will emit reminder beeps every 5 or 10 minutes until the pod activation process has completed.
 This pairing process must be completed within 60 minutes of beeps starting, or the pod will give up and never pair.
 These activation reminder beeps do not actually indicate that any pod communication is being attempted, just that the activation has not yet been completed and your 60 minute timer is counting down.

-It is very important to not have two pods giving reminder beeps at the same time as this can cause even more confusion for you and for Loop.
+**It is very important to not have two pods giving reminder beeps at the same time** as this can cause even more confusion for you and for Loop.
 Continue to work with a single pod at a time, retrying the **Pair** multiple times if needed and trying the Pod Pairing Recovery sequence.

 If you cannot get the pairing to complete with the suspect pod (after trying following the Pod Pairing Recovery procedure described below a few times with multiple **Pair** during each try), then you should completely abandon that the pod before attempting to pair using another pod.
 "Completely abandon" means take that failed loser pod far, far away or in a microwave after doing the "switch from omnipods" or "deactivation" step.
 You do not want that beeping pod or failed pod to be any way able to plague your next pod's communications with Loop during the pairing process for next pod.